Karina (South Korean singer): Public image and influence

 In May 2025, Karina drew attention after posting an Instagram photo in which she wore a red jacket with the label "No. 2" during the days leading up to the 2025 South Korean presidential election.
 Though no further explanation accompanied the picture, some interpreted the post as a reference to the conservative People Power Party, which is associated with the color red and the number two on the ballot.
 The photo sparked controversy online, with critics accusing her of implicitly endorsing a candidate.
 Karina deleted the image shortly afterward, later issuing a statement apologizing for the post and stating there were no political intentions behind it.
 The incident drew wider attention to the expectation that Korean idols maintain political neutrality and refrain from wearing colors or making gestures associated with political parties during election periods.
+In July, while being interviewed by singer Jung Jae-hyung, Karina reflected on the controversy, saying "I really wanted to emphasize that I didn't mean anything by [the post].
+I was so ignorant".
+She then offered a detailed explanation: "I went out with the [company] staff in the cold weather, bought a jacket, and just posted to communicate with my fans", concluding with an apology.